 The merit of such design is to make something so simple and innocuous as a robe, feel threatening.
 The embroidery feels like thorns twisting around her and gives the whole look a rather sharp edge.

 That dangerous edge will keep progressing, and as we see her suck someone's soul for the first time, she is dressed in a gorgeous silver-scale dress.

 It's, again, very simple, but very effective.
-The scale-like texture of the dress gives the look a very artificial edge, and walks hand in hand with the crystal-like constitution of her soldiers (which dissolve into crystals when stricken down).
-Also, it gives her a reptilian feel which reinforce the regeneration theme running with her character.
+The scale-like texture of the dress gives the look a very artificial edge and walks hand in hand with the crystal-like constitution of her soldiers (which dissolve into crystals when stricken down).
+Also, it gives her a reptilian feel which reinforces the regeneration theme running with her character.

 And let's not forget the design of the crown; which is so instantly iconic that it makes me feel very sorry that this movie ended up being the mess it is.
 Its sharp edges make it look strikingly beautiful at the same time it feels deadly (just like the character).

 As things start to go south for her (Snow White escapes, her brother is wounded...) she starts to wear edgier, sharper and more artificial designs.

 As she orders the Huntsman to hunt the princess, she is wearing a black and silver dress with big puffy sleeves and a low-neck line.
 The highlight of the design is in the textures themselves: the stomacher and the sleeves are decorated with twisted iron creating weird shapes.
 And along the neckline, small, ivory-like bird skulls decorate the dress.

 The addition of these elements is a very clever one; she is starting to lose control and so, her twisted personality is starting to peak under the surface and incorporating itself into progressively more scary gowns.

 Also, the hanging decorations of the crown are gorgeous.
 They give the impression that she is wearing a veil (which in the original sketch by the designer, she was) but, instead, highlights her neck and shoulders.